Konga.com

 Konga.com is a Nigerian e-commerce company founded in July 2012 with headquarters in Gbagada, Lagos State.
-It offers a third-party online marketplace, as well as first-party direct retail spanning various categories including consumer electronics, fashion, home appliances, books, children's items, computers & accessories, phones and tablets, health care and personal care products.
-The company also has logistics service (KXPRESS), which enables the timely shipment and delivery of packages to customers.
+It offers a third-party online marketplace, as well as first-party direct retail spanning various categories including consumer electronics, fashion, home appliances, books, children's items, computers & accessories, phones and tablets, health care, and personal care products.
+The company also has a logistics service (EXPRESS), which enables the timely shipment and delivery of packages to customers.